 If you need help in reviewing and prioritising your debts, you should seek independent advice.

-If you have an interest only mortgage and are unsure whether you have sufficient arrangements in place to repay the capital balance at the end of your mortgage Interest-only mortgages: act now and talk to your lender, useful., please speak to us so that we can help you review your and where necessary explain the options available to you.
-If your circumstances have changed since you took out your mortgage, we can offer a review with a Mortgage Advisor who can provide advice in relation to your long mortgage arrangements and plans.
-You may also find the Financial Conduct Authority’s publication,
+If you have an interest only mortgage and are unsure whether you have sufficient arrangements in place to repay the capital balance at the end of your mortgage term, please speak to us so that we can help you review your repayment strategy and where necessary explain the options available to you.
+If your circumstances have changed since you took out your mortgage, we can offer a review with a Mortgage Advisor who can provide advice in relation to your long term mortgage arrangements and repayment strategy plans.
+You may also find the Financial Conduct Authority’s publication, Interest-only mortgages: act now and talk to your lender, useful.

 If you find yourself in financial difficulty, or if you have multiple debts, try contacting a not-for-profit debt-counselling organisation.
 They offer free, confidential support and may be able to help you prioritise your debts or negotiate with creditors.